 “This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

-Last Updated on August 12, 2022 by [email protected]
+Last Updated on August 23, 2022

 What is a raw diet?

 As the term suggests, raw diet includes feeding dogs raw, uncooked food.
 It usually consists of organ meat, muscle meat, raw bone, fresh fruits that are safe for dogs, vegetables, raw eggs and even dairy products such as yogurt.